Inversion Tables can be an Integral Part of Solving Your Low Back Pain

 - 1978- Dr. Nosse: Inverted Spinal Traction study

-The Nosse study looked at twenty healthy males and found that EMG activity (an indicator of muscle pain) declined by 35 per cent within the first 10 seconds of inversion.
+The Nosse study looked at twenty healthy males and found that EMG activity (an indicator of muscle pain and spasm) declined by 35 per cent within the first 10 seconds of inversion.
 The study also found that inversion increases spinal length.
 CONCLUSION: There is a correlation between a reduction in EMG activity and an increase in spinal length.